jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

             <section id="chat">
                 <ul>
 ```
+## Messages section

-Here the messages are displayed to the user if another user is selected.
+In this block the messages are displayed to the user if another user is selected.

 If user is selected the app will retrieve all the messages from the dtabse and sort them by time.